KOSASIH/PromoteOneself/README.md

  - resetPointsAfterEachPromotion - Whether the plugin should automatically reset the player's point count for point type aims after each promotion or not (this has no effect on the points system of the 'PlayerPoints plugin') (true: the points total is reset; false: the points total is carried on after each target is completed)
  - updateUsernames - Whether the plugin should update the usernames listed under UUIDs or not (true: usernames are updated; false: usernames are not updated)
  - startInPromotionTree - Whether players should start off with a target or not (true: players start off with a target; false: players start off with no target)
- - lowestRankThatCanManuallyApproveAims - This is a string that is used only in plugin player messages that states the name of the lowest rank that server operators have decided can approve aims manually
+ - lowestRankThatCanManuallyApproveAims - This is a configuration section that is used only in plugin player messages that state the names of the lowest ranks that server operators have decided can approve aims manually for each world; each world name is a key within the section and the name of the lowest rank is the value of the key; world 'world' will be used as the default value for all unspecified worlds, unless it is not present in which case it will be the first value in the list
+ - checkLowestRankThatCanManuallyApproveAims - Whether the plugin should ensure that the groups listed in the 'lowestRankThatCanManuallyApproveAims' fields actually have the permission (add: if Vault is installed the permission is added to the specified groups otherwise nothing happens; check: if Vault is installed the plugin shows a warning message if the groups do not have the permission otherwise nothing happens; never: nothing happens; addwarn: if Vault is installed the permission is added to the specified groups otherwise a warning is shown; checkwarn: if Vault is installed the plugin shows a warning message if the groups do not have the permission otherwise a warning is shown)
  - defaultPoints - The integer number of points that players start off with (this has nothing to do with 'PlayerPoints' plugin points)
  - commands - This is a list of commands with arguments that the plugin will watch for when dealing with 'command' type aims
  - defaultTarget - This is the default target that players start on when they first join the promotion tree